mgmckinn/Owl-Roster/README.md

 1. To add a player, type the player's name in the "New name" field and click the "Add name" button.
 2. To edit a player's name, click on the name in the list.
 This will turn the name into an editable field.
 Press enter or click outside the field to save the changes.
-3. To change the team logo, click the "Choose File" button under "Team Logo" and select an image file.
-4. To customize the color scheme, use the color pickers under "Primary Color" and "Secondary Color".
-The primary color is used for the background of the list items, and the secondary color is used for the text.
-5. To print the team roster, use your browser's print function.
-The printout will include the team logo and player list, but not the controls for adding players and changing the logo and colors.

 ## Notes